 - Odd Friendship: Mike finds Trent obnoxious and Trent finds Mike mopey and depressing, but they are close friends.

-- On The Rebound: Mike is assured that his ex's new relationship won't last, as it's just a rebound.
+- On the Rebound: Mike is told that his ex's new relationship won't last, as it's just a rebound.
 Mike points out his relationship with her also started as a rebound.

 - Red Oni, Blue Oni: Trent and Mike have similar backgrounds and personal and career goals, but very different approaches to life; neither is right all the time and the two tend to pull each other away from their own respective worst tendencies.

-- Shout-Out: As with the homages listed above, there are quite a few, to Jaws, The Godfather, American Graffiti, and Rain Man, among other movies, not to mention nods to Johnny Cash, NHL '94 for the Sega Genesis, and You Bet Your Life.
+- Shout-Out: As with the homages listed above, there are quite a few, to Jaws, The Godfather, American Graffiti, and Rain Man, among other movies, not to mention nods to Johnny Cash, NHLPA '93 for the Sega Genesis, and You Bet Your Life.
 Trent calling Mike "the guy behind the guy behind the guy" at a casino is an obscure reference to David Mamet's Things Change.

 - You Need to Get Laid: What Trent thinks Mike needs to get over his breakup with his ex.